kevin-li-195/blog/src/Template/Articles/Swaps.md

 > This of course is possible!
 But, as in many cases pertaining to finance and accounting, we want
 > to avoid surprises.
 In other words, we'd like our financial position's sensitivity to variance in interest
 > rates to be as low as possible.

+### Foreign Exchange Risk

+Now that we have a nice understanding of interest rate risk, it should be much easier to generalize this concept to other forms of risk!

+Simply put:
+> Foreign exchange risk is risk from to unexpected fluctuations in exchange rates.
+> This kind of risk occurs when business is conducted across borders, and transactions
+> may be denoted in foreign currencies.

+> *Sidenote*: There are many different kinds of exposure when it comes to foreign exchange risk, but it's
+> not important to go into that much detail right now.
+But for those who are more financially versed,
+> we'll only talk about foreign exchange risk in the context of [transaction exposure](https://en.wikipedia.org/wiki/Foreign_exchange_risk#Transaction_exposure).